sickdyd/weather-app/README.md

 - Detect current city using geolocation
 - Display the city name, current weather icon, temperature, humidity and wind speed
 - Background color changes based on the temperature
-- Load a specific city using the query string `?city=Milan`
+- Load a specific list of cities using comma separated names within the city query string param, ie `?city=Milan,Rome,Florence`
+- Automatically rotate weather information on multiple cities
 - Caches the API in session storage and auto refreshes data after 5 minutes
 - Compatible with IE11